 Due to the significant increase in awareness of wildlife during the pandemic, the demand for the rehabilitation of wild animals has rocketed since March last year.
 WRI has responded by creating an interim Emergency Wildlife Hospital which is situated at Garlow Cross in Co.
 Meath.

 - EXPERTISE and capacity to care for and rehabilitate all native wildlife species.
-Fully trained staff to look after the hospital, animals, and provide on-site education and training.
+Fully trained staff to look after the hospital, animals, and provide on-site education and training for interns.

-- Accommodation to house all the wildlife undergoing rehabilitation:- aviaries, barns, enclosures, pools etc!
+- ACCOMMODATION to house all the wildlife undergoing rehabilitation:- aviaries, barns, enclosures, pools etc!
 Onsite accommodation for both national and international volunteers

 In Ireland, there is no national organisation responsible for the rescue and rehabilitation of all types of wildlife species.